-Education for Child Abuse Counselors will provide you the necessary requirements to be able to work effectively and safely as a professional counselor.
+Education for Child Abuse Counselors will provide you with the necessary requirements to be able to work effectively and safely as a professional counselor.
 Working with children in the role of child abuse counselor is one of the most sensitive and important careers possible.

 Those looking to become child abuse counselors are required to be credentialed mental health counselors who have work experience in different forms of abuse.
 Child abuse counselors are highly trained and work with young and old victims of childhood abuse.
 In some instances, the counselor will only work with abusers.
-They type of therapy these counselors use will be based on the client.
+The type of therapy these counselors use will be based on the client.

 During therapy, the counselor will asses the child’s progress through goals that they have set based on how old the child is and their level of development.